nilopmsft/AzureSQLInventory/README.md

 * SQL PaaS DTU's and conversion to vCores if changed.
 * SQL IaaS registered VM cores by SQL Edition.

 This tool is designed to give a high level view of SQL resources to aid in licensing decisions.
 If you do not have access to certain resources, resources which are not AHUB eligible or SQL IaaS VM's are not registered with the [SQL VM Resource Provider](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-register-with-resource-provider), they will not be included in the calculation.
+In short, the results of this tool are best effort for guidance and may not accurately reflect all resources across reviewed subscriptions.

 ### Using the Core Calculator
 1. [Open Azure Cloud Shell in your Azure Portal](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart-powershell#start-cloud-shell)